Brexit deal at hand in Brussels, Johnson struggles to win support at home

 Merkel said she believed slightly more that a deal was possible.

-The EU leaders could sign off a deal at their summit but any approval would be conditional on the British House of Commons backing it at a special sitting on Saturday.
+Any approval by the EU of a deal at their summit would be conditional on the British House of Commons backing it at a special sitting on Saturday.
 A short delay of Britain’s Oct.
 31 departure date would follow to polish the detail.

-After another day of technical talks in Brussels, EU officials said an agreement had been reached on customs arrangements for Northern Ireland and on ‘level playing field’ provisions on labour and environment standards that the EU has insisted on to ensure fair competition under a new trade deal after Brexit.
+After another day of technical talks in Brussels, EU officials said an agreement had been reached on customs arrangements for Northern Ireland, ‘level playing field’ provisions on labor and environment standards that the EU has insisted on to ensure fair competition under a new trade deal after Brexit.

+That also went for the consent by the Northern Irish assembly renewable every four years to go on aligning the province’s regulations with the EU ones after Brexit.

+VAT was the only outstanding element, EU sources said, and a UK government source expected no further movement on Wednesday toward finalizing the deal.
+The person said that there were issues holding up the deal both at home and with the EU.

 The main stumbling block remaining for Johnson appeared to be objections from a small Northern Ireland political party whose votes he must secure to get any deal through parliament.